hybrid TEAM happiness

 Be aware of relationship and emotional issues and talk about the challenges in becoming a hybrid team in online meetings. ( Share this model ? )

 Coach your people individually through this.

 If you have been doing the right things you will find that agreement and consensus is starting to form among the team.
 The changes in roles and responsibilities are understood.
 You'll find that the important decisions can be made without too much friction.
 The team discusses and gives useful feedback on the new processes and working style.

 Announce that you are interested in feedback and stay open to it.

-See your role as facilitating the journey you are on as a virtual team.
+See your role as facilitating the journey you are on as a hybrid team.

 Stage 4: performing

-Your team knows clearly why it is doing what it is doing, including the changed priorities as a result of the crisis.
+Your team knows clearly why it is doing what it is doing, including the priorities.
 Team members look after each other.
 Disagreements will occur as they often do but they are resolved within the team positively.
 You'll find the necessary changes to processes and structure are made by the team.
 There may even be a feeling of achievement that you are managing to deliver despite everything.

 Keep doing what your are doing.
 It isn't easy but it is one more skill to be proud of.